bugzilla/bugzilla/docs/en/rst/installing/backups.rst

 MySQL
 -----

-:command:`mysqldump --opt -u $USERNAME -p $DATABASENAME > backup.sql`
+:command:`mysqldump --max-allowed-packet=32M -u $USERNAME -p $DATABASENAME > backup.sql`

-See the
-`mysqldump documentation <http://dev.mysql.com/doc/mysql/en/mysqldump.html>`_
-for more information on :file:`mysqldump`.

-.. todo:: Mention max_allowed_packet?
-Convert this item to a bug on checkin.
+The value for :command:`max-allowed-packet` should be the value you've set in your :ref:`MySQL configuration file <mysql>`, and should be larger than the largest attachment in your database.
+See the `mysqldump documentation <http://dev.mysql.com/doc/mysql/en/mysqldump.html>`_ for more information on :file:`mysqldump`.

 PostgreSQL
 ----------